nessshon/ton-subdomain/scripts/README.md

 # Managing .ton Subdomains Guide

-In this guide, we will write code to manage .ton subdomains, deploy a smart contract for subdomain management, set it as the main controller for subdomains, and create a subdomain record while binding it to a wallet address.
+In this guide, we will write code to manage `.ton` and `.t.me` subdomains, deploy a smart contract for subdomain management, set it as the main controller for subdomains, and create a subdomain record while binding it to a wallet address.

 ## Preparation